Green Policies

 Recycling

 • We try to recycle as much as we can.
-The council takes away glass, paper, cans and plastics.
+The council takes away glass, paper, card, cans and plastic as well.
 Guests are invited to recycle rubbish in the porch area between the stables and the side block of the house.
+Use the Blue Lidded bin for recycling all except glass.
+Put that in the crate beside the bin.

-• We are members of Freegle (where you offer unwanted stuff at no cost) and much of our unwanted “stuff” goes that way, or to a local charity shop
+• We are members of Freegle (where you offer unwanted goods at no cost) and much of our unwanted “stuff” goes that way, or to a local charity shop.

-• We compost all vegetable waste from the kitchen and garden.
-Tea bags go on the compost heap and coffee grounds help deter slugs and snails from tender plants
+• We compost all vegetable waste from the kitchen and garden, and after 18-24 months it’s used as a nutritious mulch for the flower borders, vegetable patch, fruit trees and bushes.
+Tea bags go on the compost heap and coffee grounds help deter slugs and snails from tender plants.

 Water

-• We are gradually fitting more water butts, currently ten, but the capacity for 3 or 4 more is there!
+• We are gradually fitting more water butts, currently twelve, but the capacity for 3 or 4 more is there!

 • We encourage guests to drink tap water from a carafe (re-filled each day, with the left-overs going to the garden) in their rooms rather than environmentally expensive bottled water.